 The reason that most brands hire PR agencies is to innovate and come up with ideas.
 There is nothing that a client loves more than to hear you share your recommendations.
 What they want is to know what exactly they need to do to stay ahead of their competition!

-One of the most gruesome problems that are faced by PR agencies today is to find new ideas that not only guarantee success but are also innovative.
+One of the most gruesome problems that are faced by PR agencies today is finding new ideas that not only guarantee success but are also innovative.
 For finding such ideas, a PR agency needs to know all about the newest trends for the brainstorming process.
 Imagine if you caught a new software that is to become the next big thing in the digital market?

-Monitoring important publications, progressive companies, digital influencers and keywords relevant to the industry can help you keep updated with the latest innovations and trends so that you can figure out what works and what does not in a particular niche.
+Monitoring important publications, progressive companies, digital influencers, and keywords relevant to the industry can help you keep updated with the latest innovations and trends so that you can figure out what works and what does not in a particular niche.

 The Competitors Are Already Ahead!

 Most PR agencies today are already making use of social listening.
 Within the last half a decade, there has been a shift in the approach of PR agencies.
-The PR industry is gradually moving towards the social and online media because it is a necessity these days.
+The PR industry is gradually moving towards social and online media because it is a necessity these days.

-Remember, if you are not monitoring the social media, someone else will be, which will eventually lead to lost clients in the very near future.
+Remember, if you are not monitoring social media, someone else will be, which will eventually lead to lost clients in the very near future.